CrossRef/event-data-user-guide/event-data-manual.md

 <img src="images/evidence-first-bridge.svg" alt="Bridging the Evidence Gap" class="img-responsive">

-Evidence is important because it bridges primary data providers, who produce data but not events, with the Events in CED.
-The precise way that the conversion was performed enables consumers of the Events to understand exactly what they mean.
+Evidence is important because it bridges the gap between generic primary Data Providers, such as Twitter, with the specialized Events in CED.
+They explain not only what data were used to construct an Event, but also the process by which the Event was created.
+Providing this explanation pinpoints the precise meaning of the Event within the individual context it comes from.

-When a number of other similar services may be using the same data to produce their own events, being able to compare both the input data that the two services were working from and the processes they used to process it enables the two services to be compared.
+A number data providers (including, for example, CED) may produce equivalent data.
+Evidence enables two events from different providers to be compared and helps to explain any discrepancies.
+It allows the consumer to check whether they were working from the same input data, and whether they processed it the same way.

 #### Not all Events need Evidence {#evidence-not-all}

 Evidence bridges the gap between external data in a custom format and the resulting Events.
 There are two factors at play:

  - the format of the data, which is in some external format and needs to be processed into to Events
- - the fact that the original data source is controlled by a different party than the Agent that produces Events
+ - the fact that the original Data Source is controlled by a different party than the Agent that produces Events

 Some sources understand and produce Events directly.
 Examples of these are the `datacite_crossref` and `crossref_datacite` sources.
 In these cases, the Events themselves are considered to be Primary Data.

-We may also accept Events direct from external data sources, where the external source runs their own Agent and provides Events as primary data.
+We may also accept Events directly from external Data Sources, where the external source runs their own Agent and provides Events as primary data.
 In this case the Source may not be able or willing to provide any additional evidence beyond the Events themselves.

 For more information see [Evidence Records in Depth](#in-depth-evidence-records).